prasunanand/prasunanand.github.io/_posts/2017-08-16-gsoc17-arrayfire-ruby-bindings-part-4-blas-lapack.markdown

 We can now use `ArrayFire-rb` for linear algebra since the BLAS and LAPACK routines are in place.
 Also, the performance is outstanding.

-In the next blog, I will explain about using the Random Engine generator for ArrayFire.
+In the next blog, I will explain about using the Random Engine generator and Statistics methods for ArrayFire.

 {% if page.comments %}
 <div id="disqus_thread"></div>